 We think so – and there is a science behind it.

-A 2014 report by the Cabinet Office, ‘Applying behavioural insight to charitable giving’, outlined four key behavioural elements that will makes a charity campaign successful.
+A 2014 report by the Cabinet Office, go to site ‘Applying behavioural insight to charitable giving’, outlined four key behavioural elements that will makes a charity campaign successful.

 Lunchbox adheres to these principles in the following way:

 binäre optionen echt Make it easy

 The beauty of Lunchbox is in the simplicity of the donation process and the cognitive ease for the donor with which people can donate.
 Customers already have their card out ready, the message is simple, the donation takes just one tap, and the cost is small.